 Manually going through Google search results, visiting websites and copy pasting results is time consuming, save time with the Hexomatic Google search automation.

-To get started simply create a new workflow and add the Google search premium automation.
+To get started simply create a new blank workflow and add the Google search premium automation as your starting point.

 Specify your search query, geographic location.
 For example, let’s look for LinkedIn profiles of fashion influencers in London: